ThalesGroup/k6client-ciphertrust/README.md

     sudo apt-get update -y; sudo apt-get install -y jq

-5. Install Ciphertrust Manager instance, ideally in same region/zone as the Linux system hosting the k6 client.
+4. Install Ciphertrust Manager instance, ideally in same region/zone as the Linux system hosting the k6 client.

-6. Ensure that Ciphertrust Manager instance is reachable from the machine hosting k6 client.
+5. Ensure that Ciphertrust Manager instance is reachable from the machine hosting k6 client.

-7. Acquire a `google_service_account_file` for your Google account.
+6. Acquire a `google_service_account_file` for your Google account.
 It is not located in this repo.
+   Ensure that this service account has `Service Account Token Creator` permission.

 ### Method 1: Pre-configure Ciphertrust Manager and create environment for k6
 #### Pre-requisites